 “God, grant me the serenity to accept the things I cannot change,

 And wisdom to know the difference.”

-Yet, this concept is over two millennia older than the Serenity Prayer, and it rest on the foundation that the ‘acceptance, courage, and wisdom’ comes from within your own directing mind – not granted by a god.
+Yet, this concept is over two millennia older than the Serenity Prayer, and it rests on the foundation that the ‘acceptance, courage, and wisdom’ comes from within our own directing mind.

 “What, then, is to be done?
 To make the best of what is in our power, and take the rest as it naturally happens.” – Epictetus, Discourses, 1.1.17

 Donald Robertson, Licensed Psychotherapist, REBT & CBT expert, and author of The Philosophy of Cognitive Behavioural Therapy: Stoic Philosophy as Rational and Cognitive Psychotherapy, lays out what I believe to be the perfect Philosophical Regime for beginners.
 Which, since it is based in both Stoicism and Cognitive Behavioral Therapy, it can, I believe, be perfectly meshed into a Recovery Program.
 Robertson tells us it consists of three stages.
 Morning, throughout the day, and night:

 Stage 1: Morning Preparation